 This isolated, off-grid farmhouse is overseen by Grizedale Arts and located some 2km from Lawson Park, the organisation’s headquarters.
 Recently restored, it has no mains services and is accessed only by foot.

-This picturesque, 16th grade II listed house was recently restored as a collaboration with its owners, the National Trust, to provide a unique resource; to accommodate artists, writers and creative collectives in need of the traditional facilities of the idealised artist retreat - tranquility and seclusion.
+The picturesque 16th century house operates as a new project space and collaboration with its owners the National Trust; accommodating artists, writers and creative collectives seeking the traditional facilities of the idealised artist retreat – tranquillity and seclusion.

-Parkamoor is available for hire as an 'uncurated residency' as much as an overfashionable eco holiday let, offering the remote retreat that Lawson Park is not.
-The house sleeps six in three bedrooms.
-Water is pumped from the well, with cooking and water heating on the wood fired range.
-There is no bathroom and the composting toilet is to be found in the outside privy.
+Parkamoor is available for hire as an 'uncurated residency' as much as an over-fashionable eco holiday let, offering the remote retreat that Lawson Park is not.
+The house sleeps six people, in three bedrooms.
+Water is pumped from the well and heated on the wood fired range, which also facilitates cooking.
+There is no bathroom, but instead a composting toilet in the outside privy.
 This is eco-living 1820 style and in keeping with this low impact approach, guests must walk up to the farm, one mile, ascending 200m above sea level to reach Parkamoor.
-Working for the house is part of the charm and a work of art in itself.
-As such, is equally suitable for artists projects and management training workshops.
+Making the house and daily life in residence function is part of the charm and is a work of art in itself; as such it is equally suitable for artist’s projects as it is for management training workshops.

-Parkamoor costs £400 per week including fuel, Friday changeover.
+Staying at Parkamoor costs £400 per week including fuel and Friday changeover.
 Artists' groups can receive a discount if coming to work on a project.
-Contact us for more details.
+Contact Maria Benjamin on 07949 369 357 for more details.

 website design & build by theusefularts.org.